Sir Anthony Buzzard, 3rd Baronet

 Sir Anthony Farquhar Buzzard, 3rd Baronet, ARCM (b.
-28 June 1935), is a biblical scholar, unitarian Christian theologian, author and professor on the faculty of Atlanta Bible College.
+28 June 1935), is a biblical scholar, Biblical unitarian Christian theologian, author and professor on the faculty of Atlanta Bible College.

 Early life

 Anthony was born on 28 June 1935 in Surrey, England, the son of prominent Royal Navy officer and Director of Naval Intelligence Anthony Buzzard, and grandson of the Regius Professor of Medicine at the University of Oxford Sir Edward Farquhar Buzzard.
 He succeeded to the title of Baronet of Munstead Grange in the Parish of Godalming, co.
 Surrey on the death of his father in 1972, and has a younger brother Tim and younger sister Gill.

 Education

 Buzzard was educated at Charterhouse, and served in the Royal Navy as a sub-lieutenant in the secretarial branch between 1954 and 1956.
 In 1960 he graduated in Modern Languages in French and German from the University of Oxford.

 Anthony Buzzard was a 1963 graduate of Ambassador College, part of the Worldwide Church of God founded by Herbert W. Armstrong.
 Upon graduation in Pasadena, California, Buzzard then transferred to teach music at its campus in Bricket Wood, England.
 In the early 1970s, Buzzard left the Worldwide Church of God and published theological views refuting those of Armstrong.
 He became a close associate of Charles F. Hunting, an American evangelist who had been an official of the Bricket Wood campus.